Chronic kidney disease (CKD) can be defined by the presence of kidney damage or reduced kidney function for three or more months.

 Many laboratories will use the Modification of Diet in Renal Disease (MDRD) equation; however, NICE recommend the use the Chronic Kidney Disease Epidemiology Collaboration (CKD-EPI) equation for calculating the eGFR.

 Depending on the results of the eGFR and ACR, patients can be classified into a particular stage of CKD.
 In patients with stable CKD (e.g. eGFR < 60ml/min without acute deterioration or ACR between 3 and 70 mg/mmol), it is important to repeat these tests within 3 months.
 Those with pronounced albuminuria (> 70mg/mmol) or significantly reduced eGFR (G4 or G5) require referral to a nephrologist.

 Those with evidence of persistent haematuria in the absence of infection should be investigated for malignancy.
-There are a number of other referral criteria that are beyond the scope of these notes.
+NICE outline a specific set of referral criteria to a nephrologist that need to be taken into account when caring for patients with CKD, but that is beyond the scope of these notes.

 Investigations may be used to help diagnose, monitor and assess for complications of CKD.

 An urinary albumin:creatinine ratio (uACR) is used instead of a urinary protein:creatinine ratio (uPCR) because of its greater sensitivity at a lower level of proteinuria.
 If the uACR is significantly elevated (i.e. > 70 mg/mmol) then the uPCR may be used.